pinnacleapi/pinnacleapi-documentation/GettingStarted.md

 **IMPORTANT**:
 Make sure you use both the `lineId` and `altLineId` from the Get Line or Get Odds response when placing a bet.
-If you the price was for alternate line and you omit to set the `altLineId` parameter in the place bet request, the bet will be placed on the main line.
+If the price was for an alternate line and you omit to set the `altLineId` parameter in the place bet request, the bet will be placed on the main line.